giselcgomez/react-data-pagination/README.md

 *DESCRIPTION*

-This project uses the public API Chuck Norris Jokes  https://api.chucknorris.io/jokes/ to fetch data to a Reac application.
+This project uses the public API Chuck Norris Jokes  https://api.chucknorris.io/jokes/ to fetch data to a React application.
 It uses pagination.

 *How to Run*